 Kervin (2002) argues the benefits of proofreading as a powerful strategy to help develop competent and confident spellers.
 Kervin connects proficiency in proofreading to assisting the other major areas of literacy development of reading and writing.
-We chose to integrate this strategy into our program as it is a self-directed, learner-centred approach with proven results for success.
+This strategy was integrated into the program as it is a self-directed, learnercentred approach with proven results for success.